d9-matt/dnide-kibana-app/README.md

 ## Upgrade

-Note: Since Wazuh 4.0.4 release revision 4016 (regardless of the Elastic Stack version) the location of the portal9.yml has been moved from `/usr/share/kibana/optimize/portal9/config/portal9.yml` to `/usr/share/kibana/data/portal9/config/portal9.yml`.
+Note: Since Portal9 4.0.4 release revision 4016 (regardless of the Elastic Stack version) the location of the portal9.yml has been moved from `/usr/share/kibana/optimize/portal9/config/portal9.yml` to `/usr/share/kibana/data/portal9/config/portal9.yml`.

-Since Wazuh 3.12.0 release (regardless of the Elastic Stack version) the location of the portal9.yml has been moved from `/usr/share/kibana/plugins/portal9/portal9.yml` to `/usr/share/kibana/data/portal9/config/portal9.yml`.
+Since Portal9 3.12.0 release (regardless of the Elastic Stack version) the location of the portal9.yml has been moved from `/usr/share/kibana/plugins/portal9/portal9.yml` to `/usr/share/kibana/data/portal9/config/portal9.yml`.

 Stop Kibana